A Radar-Based Hail Climatology of Australia: National Climatology

+We begin our analysis by evaluating how well the available radar data constrains hail frequency estimates in Australia.
+Figure Fig.\ \ref{interp_error}a illustrates the radar network filled with unit data following the “poor man’s error” formulation (refer to Section \ref{s:methods}\ref{interp_methods}).
+Significant data voids are apparent throughout the country, particularly in central WA, northern SA and western NSW.
+These areas are devoid of radars due to their sparse population and the fact they largely encompass Australia’s deserts.
 To test whether our interpolation technique is capable of propagating valid information into these voids, the error reduction factor was calculated as outlined in Section \ref{s:methods}\ref{interp_methods} and shown in Fig.\ \ref{interp_error}b.
 In general, this quantity is equal to one over land and gradually decreases to zero away from the coastline, where the analysis is dominated by the background constraint and the radar data have minimal impact.
 The influence of the background constraint also extends slightly inland in regions with no radar coverage along the coastline (\eg northeast and southeast WA).
 Such regions are less constrained by the radar data and should be interpreted with this in mind.
 It is possible to adjust the variational tuning parameters to ensure error reduction factors are close to one everywhere; however, we found that such combinations are prone to oversmoothing.
 We justify our choice of parameters by noting that the poorly constrained regions are small and that the resulting interpolated fields are a faithful representation of the underlying radar data (\eg Fig.\ \ref{interp_freq}).
 Error reduction factors being close to unity almost everywhere over land validates our assumption that data voids are adequately constrained at our chosen analysis resolution.

 Although Fig.\ \ref{interp_error}b demonstrates that there is sufficient data coverage across the continent, the strength of that data coverage is highly heterogeneous.
 To quantify the strength of the data in regions with adequate coverage (error reduction factor > 0.9), we recalculate the error reduction factor for each grid point, this time setting the data at that grid point equal to zero.
 If the artificial data is placed in a data void, the analysis will be strongly influenced by it and the result will be close to zero.
 Conversely, if the point is inserted into a data-rich region, the addition of extra data will have less influence, and the result will be closer to one.
 The resulting field is therefore a quantitative assessment of the strength of radar coverage, with higher values indicating stronger coverage.